ryanhfrench/ryanhfrench.github.io/index.md

 On the other hand, if you would like to find out a little more about yours truly, simply head on over to the 'About' page.

-Finally, feel free to reach out with me via my e-mail or through LinkedIn to discuss Data Science, coding, technology, or anything in-between!
+Finally, feel free to reach out with me via my e-mail or through LinkedIn to discuss Data Science, Data Engineering, coding, or anything in-between!